2018 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2. How do I tell if my 2018 Nickel is valuable?

-Start by assessing whether your coin shows any circulation wear.
-Look at Jefferson’s cheekbone and hair details on the front, and Monticello’s columns on the back.
-Any smoothing or dulling in these high points indicates the coin has been spent and will likely remain at face value.
+Start by checking for wear.
+Examine Jefferson’s cheekbone and hair details on the obverse, and Monticello’s columns on the reverse.
+Any smoothing or dulling in these high-relief areas means the coin has circulated and will likely remain at face value.

 3. How much is a 2018 Nickel worth today?